Talking to kids about Xenophobia

 May 26, 2020

-2020 NATJA Silver Awards: Diversity, Equity, Inclusion, and Accessibility
+29th NATJA Gold Award in Diversity, Equity, Inclusion, and Accessibility

 In California, a child grabbed a Singaporean woman by her arm and said, “Go back to your country.
 You are the reason my father died.”
 In New Jersey, a group of young men stalked a Korean couple pushing their one-year-old granddaughter in a stroller, saying they were all infected with coronavirus.
 And in the United Kingdom, an eight-year-old girl tells her best friend, who’s Chinese, that her mom won’t let her play with Chinese children anymore because they’re “virus carriers.”